Monday, May 2, 2011

 RASPBERRY TART

-- unbaked crust put in tart pan (click side bar "pies" label to see my crust recipe - it's whole wheat or whole grain something, considering the leftover varieties there could be).
+- unbaked crust put in tart pan (click side bar "pies" label to see my crust recipe - it's whole wheat or whole grain something, considering the leftover varieties there could be).- dumped frozen raspberries till it looked just right - still gaps of crust showing through - not too much and not too little.

 - sprinkled several Tablespoons of sucanat (dehydrated sugar cane) - here again, went by looks